Comparative Negligence Can Impact Your Car Accident Case

 For example, if John and Karen are in an accident and John’s fault is 20%, then Karen would be 80% at fault.
 She would then pay damages of 80% to John.

 The best thing about this type of negligence is that it allows you to collect damages even if you have some fault in the accident.
-In fact, when a state practices pure comparative negligence, you can collect damages unless you are 100% at fault.
+When a state practices pure comparative negligence, you can collect damages unless you are 100% at fault.

 States using pure comparative negligence include: